xxsreexx00/FashionHouseTemp/README.md

 The 3D model of building could be provided whether by downloading from the websites, creating on 3D modelling external softwares, or creating by Probuilder tool in Unity.

+#### -- Find some example for 3D models of the building inside these folders:

+For downloaded models: Assets -> Models -> Buildings -> Downloaded Buildings.

+For models created by Probuilder tool: Assets -> Models -> Buidlings -> CreatedByProBuilder.

-#### **Links to the tutorials on how to use the Probuilder plugin:
+#### -- Links to the tutorials on how to use the Probuilder plugin:

 * Getting familiar with probuilder plugin to build your own 3D models in Unity: [Link to the videos](https://www.youtube.com/watch?v=MQ5GZq6vj5M&list=PLVpxoFqeUjC8WPHfE2eupQLlUoHrqeK6l&ab_channel=IndieGameHustle)

 * Creating a building with ProBuilder tool: [Link to the videos](https://www.youtube.com/watch?v=LDbwQ9ngExU&ab_channel=IndieGameHustle)

-#### **Find some example for 3D models of the building inside these folders:

-For downloaded models: Assets -> Models -> Buildings -> Downloaded Buildings.

-For models created by Probuilder tool: Assets -> Models -> Buidlings -> CreatedByProBuilder.